 Do Vitamin C shower filters work?
 This is the main question we answer in our guide to choosing the best Vitamin C shower filter for your home.
-In this guide, we share our top 5 best vitamin C shower filter picks, explore authentic Vitamin C shower filter reviews, the purported health benefits, and additional helpful information to help you decide if this is the right shower filter for you.
+In this guide, we share our top 5 best vitamin C shower filter picks, the purported benefits, and additional helpful information to help you decide if this is the right shower filter for you.

 Vitamin C shower filters are popular in Korea and Japan.
 Similar to water ionizers, their popularity in Asia has overflowed into the Western world, and now we’re reaching for them in America to experience the health benefits of bathing in Vitamin C.

 Of course, with all new health products in the Western world that come from the East, there are advocates and naysayers.
 It’s our aim to give you all the information you need in this guide to draw your own conclusion and answer the question: Do Vitamin C shower filters really work?

 Let’s start with our Top 5 picks before moving onto our complete buyer’s guide and FAQ.

 |#1 Sonaki Vitamin C Inline Shower Dual Filter (SUF-300VPX)||

 |#2 Sonaki Vitamin C Inline Shower Filter (SUF-100V)||

 |#3 UBS Vitafresh Shower Filter Original Classic (UVFC-CVPNO1)||